canidlogic/infrared/doc/Script.md

 Finally, the `m` suffix determines the moment part of the pointer.
 It must be either `-1m` for start of moment, `0m` for middle of moment, or `1m` for end of moment.

+Operations are also provided that perform the same pointer arithmetic as these suffixes.
+This is useful when computations need to be performed on the integers.
+See the separate operations specification for further information.

 ### String entities

 Shastina string entities cause either a text object or a blob object to be constructed and pushed on top of the interpreter stack.